FOREX-Sterling at 3-month low, braces for May's Brexit speech

 By Hideyuki Sano

-TOKYO, Jan 17 (Reuters) - The British pound flirted with a three-month low on Tuesday, hit by fears that Prime Minister Theresa May's speech later in the day is likely to set Britain on a course that would end its access to the lucrative European Union single market.
+TOKYO, Jan 17 (Reuters) - The British pound flirted with a three-month low on Tuesday, hit by fears that Prime Minister Theresa May's speech later in the day will set Britain on course to lose access to the lucrative European Union single market.

 Concerns over U.S. President-elect Donald Trump's protectionist policies are also undermining risk sentiment, helping to push up the yen back to its highest levels in more than five weeks.